 Interesting video from TED showing how lessons learned in rock climbing apply to daily life.

 From Brian Solano‘s The Players, here’s a nicely shot sequence of Alex Puccio on Trice (v12) at Flagstaff Mountain in Boulder, Colorado.
 The Players – Alex Puccio sends Trice (v12) from BS Productions on Vimeo.

 Excellent footage of Alex Honnold climbing in Tuolumne Meadows shot by Tim Kemple.
 Honnold in Tuolumne from Tim Kemple on Vimeo.

 Alex Honnold free solos the Regular Northwest Face of Half Dome (5.12a) in Yosemite.
 Alex Honnold free solos Half Dome from Hennie vJ on Vimeo. (via Rock and Ice, ClimbingNarc)

 ClimbingNarc reports that Dead Point Magazine now allows you to save the online magazine as a PDF for offline reading.
 I’ve been complaining about this for a while, but unfortunately they’re not quite there yet.
 You can’t just click on a link for the PDF download.
 Instead, you have to load up the entire online […]

-Matt Wilder making the third ascent of The Path (5.14a/b R) at Lake Louise in Alberta, Canada. via Matt Wilder and @jmccartie
+Matt Wilder making the third ascent of The Path (5.14a/b R) at Lake Louise in Alberta, Canada.
+The Path from Matt Wilder on Vimeo. via Matt Wilder and @jmccartie

 The first edition of the all digital Squamish Climbing Magazine is out.
 You can download it from their web site as a PDF.
 I’m really impressed with this first issue.
 It’s interesting, very professional, and has a few articles that aren’t regional and will appeal to all climbers.
 This is how Dead Point Magazine should […]